EmanAmir13/EmanAmir13/README.md

 # Hi there!
 I'm Eman Amir 👋

-### Software Engineer | AI & Backend Developer | Python Enthusiast
+### Software Engineer | AI & Backend Developer | Python Developer

 Passionate about building intelligent, scalable, and efficient backend systems using Python and AI.
-With 1 and a half plus years of experience in software development, I specialize in designing robust architectures, integrating AI-driven solutions, and optimizing performance for high-impact applications.
+With aroud 2 years of experience in software development, I specialize in designing robust architectures, integrating AI-driven solutions, and optimizing performance for high-impact applications.

 ---